Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * I = Does not tag the related issues it is trying to close with poor description
   * A = Tags any related issues it is trying to close, describes proposed changes by a person
-  * G = Tags any related issues it is trying to close, describes most proposed changes, discusses them with team but may not pass Travis
+  * G = Tags any related issues it is trying to close, describes most proposed changes and passes Travis CI
   * E = Tags any related issues it is trying to close, fully describes all proposed changes and passes Travis CI
 * Using appropriate commit messages